inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.2.md

 | [wkhtmltopdf](https://wkhtmltopdf.org/) | [LGPLv3](https://github.com/wkhtmltopdf/wkhtmltopdf/blob/master/LICENSE) |
 | [xmlstarlet](http://xmlstar.sourceforge.net/) | [MIT](http://xmlstar.sourceforge.net/license.php) |

-Some of those libraries make function calls, themselves, to a handful of *other* free software libraries:
+Some of those libraries make function calls, themselves, to a handful of *other* free software libraries.
+Likewise, each of these may be redistributed (for free or commercially) in accordance with its license:

 | Name | License |
 | :------------ | :------------ |